Maksim-Trolina/GraphVisualizer/README.md

 ## System requirements and how to get started:

-To use this application, you need .NET Core version 3.1 or higher.
+To use this application, you need .NET Core + .Net FrameWork.
 Path to exe file: GraphVisualizer\Forms\bin\Debug\netcoreapp3.1

 ## How to use the app: